A Unified Bregman Alternating Minimization Algorithm for Generalized DC Programming with Application to Imaging Data: The Unified Bregman Alternating Minimization Algorithm

-Apparently, when setting $\psi_k(x)=0$ and $\varphi_k(y)=0$, the resulting iterative scheme is essentially the same as the algorithm proposed in the most recent work \cite{PHLH22} when dealing with differentiable cases.
-More generally, when we reformulating our model \eqref{eq:problem} as
+Apparently, when setting $\psi_k(x)=0$ and $\varphi_k(y)=0$, the resulting iterative scheme is essentially the same as the one proposed in the most recent work \cite{PHLH22} when dealing with differentiable cases.
+More generally, reformulating our model \eqref{eq:problem} as

 then applying the alternating DC algorithm \cite{PHLH22} to \eqref{eq:gdc} also falls into the special case of Algorithm \ref{alg:proposed} without the Bregman proximal terms.
-Comparatively, our algorithm possess two universal proximal regularization terms so that the underlying subproblems are well-defined in the sense that each one has a unique solution. \end{remark}
+Comparatively, our Algorithm \ref{alg:proposed} possesses two universal proximal regularization terms so that the underlying subproblems usually have a unique solution. \end{remark}

-\begin{remark} Interestingly, when considering the special case of \eqref{eq:problem} where $g_1(x)$ and $g_2(y)$ are void, we can easily show that our Algorithm \ref{alg:proposed} covers the iterative schemes introduced in \cite{ABRS10} (i.e., \eqref{eq:pAM}) and \cite{BST14} (i.e., \eqref{eq:PALM}) via wisely setting $h(x,y)$ (Here we should mention again that we do not strictly require $f_1(\cdot)$ and $f_2(\cdot)$ being convex, which is a preparation to establish the connection of our algorithm to others).
+\begin{remark} Interestingly, when considering the special case of \eqref{eq:problem} where $g_1(x)$ and $g_2(y)$ are zeros, we can easily show that our Algorithm \ref{alg:proposed} covers the iterative schemes introduced in \cite{ABRS10} (i.e., \eqref{eq:pAM}) and \cite{BST14} (i.e., \eqref{eq:PALM}) via wisely setting $h(x,y)$ (Here we should mention again that we do not strictly require $f_1(\cdot)$ and $f_2(\cdot)$ being convex, which is a preparation to establish the connection of our algorithm to others).
 Specifically, \begin{itemize} \item when $h(x,y)$ is simplified as $h(x,y)=h^+(x,y)$, model \eqref{eq:problem} reduces to

 By taking $\psi_k(x) = \frac{c_k}{2}\|x\|^2$ and $\varphi_k(y) = \frac{d_k}{2}\|y\|^2$, Algorithm \ref{alg:proposed} becomes

 which is the algorithm introduced in \cite{ABRS10}. \item when $h(x,y)$ is simplified as $h(x,y)=-h^-(x,y)$, model \eqref{eq:problem} reduces to